 Attempt to find briefs that are tailored to your loved one’s size.
 If your loved one’s problem is only minor, try to find absorbent pads instead.

 Loved Ones With Both Dementia & Incontinence

-Unfortunately, incontinence often affects those with Dementia, so if you have a loved one with Dementia, you may also have to learn how to deal with Incontinence at the same time.
+Unfortunately, incontinence often affects those with Dementia, so if you have a loved one with Dementia, you may also have to learn how to deal with incontinence simultaneously.

 Avoid making your loved one with both Dementia and Incontinence embarrassed or uncomfortable.
 Try giving him or her more freedom and independence by having them only wear clothing with Velcro and zippers, so they won’t have a difficult time going to the bathroom.

-As you can see, there are plenty of ways to help your loved with Dementia and/or Incontinence feel more comfortable and independent.
+As you can see, there are plenty of ways to help you’re loved one with Dementia and/or Incontinence feel more comfortable and independent.

 Links to some special skills that can benefit someone with Alzheimer’s or dementia include: